-Lily Baldwin is a queer artist, filmmaker and performer working in fiction and documentary focusing on genre-bending forms.
-The body has always been her lens, ally and alphabet.
+Lily Baldwin is a Peabody Award-nominated artist, filmmaker and performer working in fiction and documentary.
+The body has always been her lens and risk a primary tool.
 She’s captivated by visceral stories that disobey narrative conventions in order to find common ground.
-Lily began as a dancer and works across NYC, LA and Berlin.
+Lily began as a dancer, and now works across NYC, LA and Berlin.

-Her work often sources personal experience, as in the podcast she wrote and hosted STORIES OF THE STALKED (Peabody Awards nominee).
-Currently she’s developing CHRONICLE OF HIP (Creative Capital Shortlist, Sundance IDP grant), a feature documentary film about Baldwin’s journey losing control of her body, from crash-and-burn, to living with a rare illness in a societal ecosystem that dismisses a woman in pain.
+Her work often sources personal experience, as in the podcast she wrote and hosted STORIES OF THE STALKED (Peabody Awards nominee) with Ventureland Studio.
+She’s developing CHRONICLE OF HIP (Creative Capital Shortlist, Sundance Institute Interdisciplinary Program Grantee supported by the MacArthur Foundation), a feature documentary film about Baldwin’s journey losing control of her body, and living with a rare illness in a societal ecosystem that dismisses a woman in pain.
 These experiences inform the vantage point of a new collection of stills and video art exploring “deficient bodies” and cyborg aesthetics, FALLING FOR THIS STRANGE(R) INSIDE.

 Baldwin’s multidisciplinary approach to creation, moving image and self awareness has built a background with films in festivals like Sundance, Berlinale, SXSW and La Biennale di Venezia.
-Her work has also been exhibited around the world at venues including Lincoln Center, the V&A Museum, and Carnegie Hall with her documentary about Misty Copeland.
+Her psychological thriller SWALLOWED, which The New York Times says has “a visceral power similar to Cronenberg’s” premiered in the omnibus feature COLLECTIVE: UNCONSCIOUS (SXSW).
+Her work has also been exhibited around the world at venues including Lincoln Center, the V&A Museum, and Carnegie Hall with her documentary about Misty Copeland, the first African American woman to be a principal dancer in ABT.
 Her shorts are featured on The Criterion Channel, Netflix, Amazon, Filmmaker Magazine, and NOWNESS, among others.

-In the field of live arts has performed with David Byrne, the Metropolitan Opera Ballet, Trisha Brown, Faye Driscoll, Netta Yerushalmy, Annie-B Parson among others, and also as a choreographer at the opening event at Times Square with Arto Lindsay for Performa NYC.
-She acts on screen in PARTHENON and WAVES.
+In the field of live arts has performed with David Byrne, the Metropolitan Opera Ballet, Trisha Brown, Faye Driscoll, Netta Yerushalmy, among others, and also as a choreographer at the opening event at Times Square with Arto Lindsay for Performa NYC.

-Lily explores the intersection of performance and technology in TERRAIN: A DOCU-DREAM (Venice Film Festival), an expanded cinema installation bringing together dance, documentary, 360-degree immersive video, virtual interactivity, and spatial design.
+Lily explores the intersection of performance and technology in TERRAIN (Venice Film Festival), an expanded cinema installation bringing together dance, documentary, 360-degree immersive video, virtual interactivity, and spatial design.
 Baldwin co-directed THROUGH YOU (Sundance), an award-winning VR installation in which The New York Times noted “Movement and gesture take possession of the viewer in a way that has never been replicated.”

+Baldwin has been a juror for the Tribeca Film Festival, taught and lectured at numerous Universities, is a Screenwriters Colony and Sundance Institute New Frontier fellow.
 She is the founder of STOP STALKING US, a nonprofit that unites people impacted by the dangerous, often invisible, crime of stalking.
-In the works: A feature film PROFANE, her mythic thriller inspired by Lilith.
+In the works: A feature film PROFANE, a mythic thriller inspired by Lilith.